raas-dev/artery/devops/README.md

 - GitHub
 - AzureRm (the SP will have subscription _Contributor_)

-Stg:
+Non-productions:

 - GitHub
 - AzureRm (the SP will have _Contributor_ in the stg rg)
 - Registry (the SP will AcrPush in the stg ACR)

-Prod:
+Production:

 - GitHub
 - AzureRm (the SP will have _Contributor_ in the prod rg)
 - Registry (the SP will have AcrPush in the prod ACR)

+In addition, you must add production registry service connection to have RBAC role AcrPull in stg rg, for the production pipeline to be able to reuse the Docker image from staging.

 Copy `infra.env.example` to `infra.env`, configure variables and create project:

     ./create_azdo_project

-Create `stg.env` from the example, configure its variables and create pipeline:
+Copy `stg.env` from the template, configure variables and create the pipeline:

     ./create_azdo_pipeline stg.env

+Copy `pr.env` from the template, configure variables and create the pipeline:

+    ./create_azdo_pipeline pr.env

-Create `prod.env` from the example, configure its variables and create pipeline:
+Copy `prod.env` from the template, configure variables and create the pipeline:

     ./create_azdo_pipeline prod.env